YcleptJohn/placement-report/report.md

 the group, conversing about ideas, and turning them into a full solution.
-When it came time to present our work the calm atmosphere helped me present confidently and I went to lunch pleased with my performance so far.
+When it came time to present our work the calm atmosphere helped me present confidently and I went to lunch pleased with my performance.

 This quiet confidence in my performance so far really helped me going into the individual interview.
-In a complete contrast to my experience with SquaredUp this seemed to go a lot smoother.
-I didn't feel that many questions really put me on the spot too much and I was able to be open about my initial reluctance to a web role.
-They had many re-assurances for me that there was enough modern technology in use to keep things interesting.
+In a complete contrast to my experience with SquaredUp this went really smoothly.
+The questions didn't put me on the spot as much and I was able to be open about my initial reluctance to a web role.
+They had re-assurances for me that there was enough modern technology in use to keep things interesting.
 This made me feel that they really understood where I was coming from and saw that my focus was on learning as much as possible.
 I appreciated what they had to offer in that regard.

 I eventually left the day feeling pleased with the impression I'd given as well as being sure that this type of environment was for me.
 I began